Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The TicWatch Pro 2020 release boasts some minor improvements compared to the earlier TicWatch Pro that was launched in 2018, though its major elements in terms of design and appearance remain largely the same.
 The watch runs Google’s wear OS with 1GB or RAM, and 4GB of internal storage for your apps and data.
 It comes with a 415 mAh battery, which yields about two days of battery life on smart mode.
 If you have it switched to essential mode though, the watch can last as long as 30 days on a single charge.
 Impressive, isn’t it?
 Stay put for this TicWatch pro review, and see what exactly it’s got that wins it a place in our best android smartwatch list.
+Also check out our top choice for the best smartwatch.

 The TicWatch Pro is a good looking, well built smart watch that is able to track a wide variety of body activities and give you feedback that you could use to improve your health.
 The watch comes with NFC support for payments, a reliable heart rate sensor, and is available in either Shadow Black or Liquid Metal Silver.
 You may also want to check out the 3 in one smartwatch Telson TWC 1150 camera/phone/watch.